February Update: This bill has passed through the Senate and is now in the House! Check the end of the blog post for info on the next Public Hearing.

 Latest Legislative Event:

-What: Senate Committee Hearing on SB 256 to ban offshore drilling
+What: House Committee On Energy and Environment Public Hearing on SB 256 to ban offshore drilling

 Where: Committee hearing will be webcast live at the following link